AdmiralFirefox/safari/README.md

 STRIPE_SECRET_KEY=sk_test_XXXXXXXXXXXXXXX
 ```

-5. Go to your Webhooks settings and get your Webhook Secret Key
+5. Go to your Webhooks settings and get your Webhook Secret Key.
+Add them to your .env.local file

 ```bash
 STRIPE_WEBHOOK_SECRET=whsec_XXXXXXXXXXXXXXX